hoppscotch/hoppscotch/README.md

 📡 **Server Sent Events**: Receive a stream of updates from a server over a HTTP connection without resorting to polling.

+🌩 **Socket.IO**: Send and Receive data with socketio server.
+SocketIO is popular websocket solution.

 🔮 **GraphQL**: GraphQL is a query language for APIs and a runtime for fulfilling those queries with your existing data.

  - Set endpoint and get schemas